Hello 2020! Cities ring in the new year around the world

 Lausanne, Switzerland

-Revelers celebrate with inflatable balloons in front of the cathedral on Jan.
+Revelers celebrate with inflatable balloons in front of the cathedral in Lausanne, Switzerland, on Jan.
 1.

 Nairobi, Kenya